wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/116-letter-mawby-to-barnes.md

 ---
+doc_date: '1967-06-06'
+doc_num: 116
+doc_order: 116
+naa_refs:
+- naa_barcode: 12042309
+  naa_control_symbol: 1967/3211
+  naa_series: A452
+  reference: '[NAA: A452, 1967/3211]'
-title: "116 Letter, Mawby To Barnes"
+title: Letter, Mawby To Barnes
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9624
 vol_id: 26
-doc_date: 1967-06-06
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 116 Letter, Mawby To Barnes

 Melbourne, 6 June 1967

-Now that all questions have been resolved and the mining agreement for Bougainville Copper has just been signed,1 I would like to reply to your letter of 19th May2 and thank you for your part in bringing this matter to finality.
+Now that all questions have been resolved and the mining agreement for Bougainville Copper has just been signed,[1](#f1) I would like to reply to your letter of 19th May[2](#f2) and thank you for your part in bringing this matter to finality.

 Our task now, in anticipation of its ratification is to complete the job of proving up sufficient economic ore reserves and planning an operation which will be attractive enough financially to convince the Administration, prospective lenders and ourselves that we should invest the required capital in its development.